magriln/MATH-4640-Project/Project.md

 #### Quantitative Finance<a name="quant"></a>

 We see SVD being used in domains including finances but it plays a core piece in financial modeling.
 For example stock prices are affected by multiple factors, and various methods have been proposed to improve prediction accuracy.
 However, not all of the proposed features are valid, and there is often noise in the features—such as political, economic, and legal factors—which can lead to poor prediction results.
-Using SVD we can reconstruct the features of stock data, eliminate data noise, retain the most effective data features, and improve the accuracy of prediction.
+Using SVD we can reconstruct the features of stock data, collect the most contributing data features, eliminate noise, and improve the accuracy of model predictions.
 We can reconstruct the data by selecting the large singular values, which will reduce if not eleiminate the noise in the data and improve data quality.

-In stocks we can construct a matrix matrix that is $m$ by $n$, where m is the number of stock data records and n is the number of stock features.
+In stocks we can construct a matrix matrix that is $m$ by $n$, where $m$ is the number of stock data records and $n$ is the number of stock features.
 Then applying neural network algorithms such as LSTM are applied to predict the behavior of these stocks.
 An example of this relationship is illustrated in the image below.

 <div align="center">